 Just as there are plenty of fish in the sea, so there are plenty of fish restaurants in Istanbul.
 So many, in fact, that one shouldn’t be criticized for experiencing the paralyzing effect of choice overload.
 The Paradox of Choice, a term coined by the philosopher Barry Schwartz, leads to a decrease in your motivation to choose and a dissatisfaction with your ultimate choice.

 We can’t be having that.
 So we’ve narrowed the options down for you.

 The number one rule for eating fish in Turkey is, as the famous Turkish saying goes, “Ne ağ, ne olta, balik rakiyla yakalanir.”
 In English, “Fish is caught, not with net or rod, but with raki.”

 For any complete and authentic Turkish fish experience, be prepared to down some raki.
 This means that, as delicious as some of the fish sandwiches from carts and pop-up shops along the Bosphorus may be, they simply don’t cut it.

 Without further ado, the top 5 Istanbul fish restaurants.

 You choose what you want.
-They then return to your table with a complimentary tomato chilli paste.
+They then return to your table with a complimentary tomato chili paste.
 You can’t go wrong with any of the fish on the menu.
 Just close your eyes and point.
 It’s all going to make you go balik-listic.
 (Balik is Turkish for ‘fish’..
-You can smile, you liked that). keyword: istanbul fish restaurants
+You can smile, you liked that).

 Simple, traditional, delicious.
 The restaurant is conveniently located in Sultanahmet, yet is surprisingly frequented by more locals than it is tourists.
 In what it lacks for in glitz and glamour, it makes up for in flavor, warm and friendly service and an inviting atmosphere.